Global catastrophe scenarios: Climate change

 Climate change may weaken the Atlantic meridional overturning circulation through increases in ocean heat content and elevated flows of freshwater from melting ice sheets.
 The collapse of the AMOC would be a severe climate catastrophe, resulting in a cooling of the Northern Hemisphere.
 It would have devastating and irreversible impacts especially for Nordic countries, but also for other parts of the world.
+In late 2025, Iceland classified the potential collapse of the AMOC as a national security and existential risk.

 Some have proposed climate change could cause total human extinction.
 Carl Sagan and others have raised the prospect of extreme runaway global warming turning Earth into an uninhabitable Venus-like planet.
 Some scholars argue that much of the world would become uninhabitable under severe global warming, but even these scholars do not tend to argue that it would lead to complete human extinction, according to Kelsey Piper of Vox.
 All the IPCC scenarios, including the most pessimistic ones, predict temperatures compatible with human survival in at least some locations.
 The question of human extinction under "unlikely" outlier models is not generally addressed by the scientific literature.
 Factcheck.org judged (2020) that climate change does not pose an "existential risk", stating: "Scientists agree climate change does pose a threat to humans and ecosystems, but they do not envision that climate change will obliterate all people from the planet."